UniversalDependencies/docs/_yi/template-index.md

 ## Syntax

 ### Relations Overview
+* Yiddish uses all universal syntactic relations, except clf.
-* The following relation subtypes are used in Yiddish:
+* The following relation subtypes are also used in Yiddish:
   * acl:relcl for adnominal relative clauses
   * advcl:relcl for relative clauses whose antecedent is a clause
   * aux:pass for passive auxiliaries